JetBrains/intellij-platform-gradle-plugin/README.md

 includeBuild '/path/to/gradle-intellij-plugin'
 ```

-After adding the above reference, gradle-intellij-plugin sources should appear in your IntelliJ plugin Project view, and you can edit and debug them in a standard way.
+After adding the above reference, gradle-intellij-plugin sources should appear in your IntelliJ plugin Project view.

 # License